cymric73/mintBSD/docs/cheatsheet.md

 # MintBSD Cheatsheet
-This document is a collection of tips and useful commands you may need when administering your OpenBSD workstation.
+This document is a collection of tips and useful commands that may come in handy when operating your OpenBSD workstation.

-## Post makeminty steps
+## Post MintBSD install steps
-In case you missed the instructions output at the end of the makeminty.sh install, here they are again:
+In case you missed the instructions output at the end of the makeminty.sh install command, here they are again:

 Copy /etc/skel/.xinitrc to home directory of each user to enable graphical login.
 ```